From Overthinking to Insight: Rewiring for Resilience

 Every time you replay the “what ifs” and “should haves,” you keep your focus on what went wrong — not on what’s next.

-But when you move on with understanding, when you recognise what could be done differently and what part was truly yours to carry, you shift from overthinking to insight.
+But when you move on with understanding — when you recognise what could be done differently, and what part was truly yours to carry — you shift from overthinking to insight.

-That’s resilience in motion — progress, not punishment.
+That’s resilience in motion: Progress, not punishment.

-It’s not about avoiding resistance — it’s about using it to strengthen your direction.
+It’s about using it to strengthen your direction.

 Each setback becomes feedback.

-Each lesson, new momentum.
+Each lesson becomes new momentum.

 You’re no longer “back there.”

-You’re here — focused on the moment and the vision ahead.
+You’re here — focused on the moment, and the vision ahead.

 Neuroscience calls this cognitive reappraisal — the ability to reinterpret a challenge as an opportunity for growth.
+It’s a skill that:

-This is how we rewire the brain from reaction to resilience.
+This is how we rewire the brain — from reaction to resilience.

 Learn.